Coronavirus – FAQs on managing a safe return to work

 Must we publish our risk assessment?

 The law already says that significant findings from risk assessments must be written down if you have more than five staff.
-The guidance now also recommends that you publish your Covid-19 risk assessment on your website, and that all employers with over 50 workers will be expected to do so.
+The guidance continues to recommend that you publish your Covid-19 risk assessment on your website, and that all employers with over 50 workers will be expected to do so.

-Do we need to do a risk assessment even if we are not reopening because everyone is working from home?
+Do we need to do a risk assessment even if everyone is working from home?

 Yes, but it should concentrate on the homeworking risks.
 You can update it (after consultation) in due course to reflect your plans for re-opening.